jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Thirty Years War was extremely brutal.
 One in five Europeans died from its pillaging, battles, and massacres.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off, and their problem was, in fact, being ruled by any and all kings.
 That's why philosophers soon wrote an upgraded philosophy of Democracy.
 It wasn't long until it clicked between ordinary people, who therefore adopted modernized Democracy as their new ruling philosophy.
 As player gods, the people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more uprisings afterward.

-The hatred between Catholics and Protestants should sound scarily similar.
+The hatred between Catholics and Protestants should sound scarily familiar.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Left and Right hate each other because neither can see or admit they're both behind the times in our modern age.

 The ray of sunshine is, most people today are moderate Progressives and Conservatives.
 While these reasonable people find motivation in Left or Right ideologies, they concentrate on real-world problem solving and not ideological purity.
-It's much easier for moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem.
-And then tackle the next issue on the list.
+It's much easier for moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem, and then move on to the next issue on the list.

 However, as we keep using more Internet Age technology, it gets harder to rationalize aging ideological beliefs.
-The result is ideological loyalists devoutly watch the 24/7 media circus that's making our society hate itself, and moderate people keep abandoning politics.
+The result is Left/Right ideological loyalists devoutly watch the 24/7 media circus that's making our society hate itself.
+And moderate people keep abandoning politics.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>